Furnace Troubleshooting: What Clicking Noises Mean

 Most new furnaces use some kind of electronic ignition, honing electricity and gas to heat your home.
 Whenever you start a furnace with an electric igniter, electricity is used to ignite the flowing gas, but the igniter can be worn out over time.

 A worn-out igniter can periodically fail, and if it keeps trying to light the gas, your furnace will make a clicking sound.
 The noise may last until the flame ignites or the gas valve closes.
 This failure and its corresponding clicking noise can also result from the igniter’s wiring coming undone.
+Dirt on the burner or ignitor can also cause the furnace to have a small, cool flame because there isn’t enough gas getting to it, which will cause the igniter to make further clicking sounds.

-2. Dirty Flame Sensor
+2. Faulty or Dirty Flame Sensor

-As mentioned previously, a flame sensor detects whether the gas inside your furnace is lit.
+A flame sensor detects whether the gas inside your furnace is lit.
 If the gas is lit, the sensor tells the gas valve to open.
 The sensor should then signal the igniter to make a spark.
 When the gas ignites, but the sensor doesn’t detect the flame, the igniter will unsuccessfully try to make a spark, resulting in clicking noises.

 The gas valve will automatically close, and the furnace will shut off if the flame isn’t detected.
 If your furnace isn’t regularly maintained and cleaned, dirt and other debris may begin to cover its flame sensor.
 When covered, the sensor becomes oblivious to heat.
 Thankfully, this is a relatively easy issue to avoid.
 If your furnace is professionally inspected each year, as is recommended, you won’t need to worry about a dirty flame sensor.